 Currently, the so-called millennials (people born between the early 80s and 2000) constitute almost 27% of the world’s population.
 A huge chunk of target audience for marketers, but also an extremely challenging one.
 This young group of consumers has little or no similarity with older consumers and behave totally differently.
 These differences relate not just to their online habits but also in their reaction to marketing content and the sources they choose to obtain information related to products, services and brands.

 Millennials are a unique segment.
 A segment on whom traditional marketing methods do not really work.
-Their obsession and focus is mobile and most of them cannot bear to be separated from their devices even momentarily.
-The famous FOMO (Fear Of Missing Out) effect.
+Their obsession and focus are mobile and most of them cannot bear to be separated from their devices even momentarily.
+The famous FOMO (Fear of Missing Out) effect.
 And Google Consumer Survey supports this.
 Just take a look:

 - 87% say their phones are always by their side

 - 80% say their mobile is the first thing they reach for when they wake up

 - 78% spend an average of two or more hours per day on their mobile

 Millennials engage in two-way communication with brands using their mobiles, be it to cast a vote in a music contest, take part in an SMS campaign or express complaint via a tweet.